-The soils information included in the review package indicates that the principal soils on the site are in the Marr-Dodon Complex, Marr-Dodon-Urban land Complex, Widewater and Issue soils, and Westphalia and Dodon soils series.
+The soils information included in the review package submitted for the approval indicated that the principal soils on the site are in the Marr-Dodon Complex, Marr-Dodon-Urban land Complex, Widewater and Issue soils, and Westphalia and Dodon soils series.

 As previously noted, a portion of the site contains Marlboro clay, which is known to be an unstable, problematic geologic formation.
 A geotechnical study, reviewed by SCD, confirmed the location of the 1.5 safety factor line.
-No structures are proposed within the limits of the safety factor line.
+No structures are herein approved within the limits of the safety factor line.